 Salix occidentalis Walter.
 Common name: Dwarf Upland Willow, Dwarf Prairie Willow.
 Phenology: Mar-May; Apr-early Jun.
 Habitat: Barrens, glades, rocky or hardpan woodlands, prairies, powerline rights-of-way, rarely in depression ponds, especially over mafic (such as amphibolite), ultramafic (such as olivine), or calcareous rocks.
-Distribution: This species is less widespread than the related S. humilis, with a distribution centered in the central Appalachians: ME to ND, south to GA, LA, and OK.
+Distribution: This species is less widespread than the related S. humilis, with a distribution centered in the central Appalachians: Maine to North Dakota, south to Georgia, Louisiana, and Oklahoma.

 Origin/Endemic status: Native